gusttavocdn/computer_science_with_typescript/src/01_fundamentals/diff/challenge-en.md

+# Instructions

 Write a `diff` function that returns a new array containing only the unique elements in arrA (present in arrA and absent in arrB).

 The initial array MUST NOT be mutated.